This information has been reviewed and updated on May 3, 2023.

-At Ophelia our goal is to make it easier for people to get medication for opioid use disorder (like Suboxone, Zubsolv, or generic brand name buprenorphine).
-But when we tell people what we do, we sometimes hear the following:
+At Ophelia, our goal is to make it easier for people to get medication for opioid use disorder, like Suboxone®, Zubsolv®, or generic buprenorphine.
+But when we tell people what we do, we sometimes hear:

 "Getting on Suboxone isn't recovery.
 It just gives you another addiction."